jackcompton94/package-delivery-app/README.md

 # package-delivery-app

-The Package Delivery App is a Python application that utilizes a modified version of the nearest neighbor algorithm to generate an efficient package delivery tour.
+The Package Delivery App is a Python application that utilizes a custom iteration of the nearest neighbor algorithm to generate an efficient package delivery route.
 This algorithm helps optimize the delivery route by minimizing the distance traveled.

 ## Features